 Ready for some more of Cubert’s Rich People Skills?
 Let’s cut to the chase.
 Exhibit A:

-Similarly, but on the opposite quadrant, Not Urgent/Not Important “Delete” is no-brainer territory.
+The Not Urgent/Not Important “Delete” quadrant is no-brainer territory.
 Watching Television, Checking Social Media, and Sorting through Junk Mail are obvious time wasters.
-You could add things like “Waiting in the drive-thru for my 20 piece chicken nuggets”, or, “Checking CNN.com for the latest non-sense in D.C.”
+You could add things like “Waiting in the drive-thru for my 20-piece chicken nuggets”, or, “Checking CNN.com for the latest nonsense in D.C.”

 It’s easy to find yourself spinning on things that are royal time-wasters.
 The Eisenhower Box isn’t a cure-all, but it can help remind you of what’s most important, so you can prioritize your life, and get more productive.
 We covered what I think are the two easiest quadrants: “Do” and “Delete.”
 Want to become a master?
 Focus on “Decide” and “Delegate.”

-I’d argue that the ideal Eisenhower Box has a “Decide” box that’s filled with a handful of habit-forming, whole-life tasks, like what James Clear depicts.
+I’d argue that the ideal Eisenhower Box has a “Decide” box that’s filled with a handful of habit-forming, whole-life tasks.
 These are tasks that over time improve us, and help us avoid regrets.
-(You knew I would slip that link in here somewhere, didn’t cha?)
-But really, how many of us could do better by scheduling time to call family and friends?
+But honestly, how many of us could do better by scheduling time to call family and friends?
 I know I could.

 Imagine you’re Eisenhower.
 You love poker.
 You later become a master bridge enthusiast.
 Oh, and you love golf.
-You love golf so much that you paint your golf balls black, to allow you to chase down shots in winter snow.
+You love golf so much that you paint your golf balls black, to allow you to chase down shots in the winter snow.
 Jesus.
-Safe to say you could use some help with Delegation?
+Safe to say you could use some help with Delegation.
 And not just to find a good caddy…

-- Mow your lawn, or shovel your snow, while strategizing your next blog post
+- Mow your lawn or shovel the drive while strategizing your next blog post